testersakage/mineclonia-jtest/mods/ITEMS/mcl_walls/API.md

-# API for MineClone 2 walls
+# API for Mineclonia walls

-This API allows you to add more walls (like the cobblestone wall) to MineClone 2.
+This API allows you to add more walls (like the cobblestone wall) to Mineclonia.

 ## `mcl_walls.register_wall(nodename, description, craft_material, tiles, invtex, groups, sounds)`